microsoft/Tools-for-Health-Data-Anonymization/README.md

 ### Create Data Factory pipeline

-1. Enter the project folder $SOURCE\src\Microsoft.Health.Fhir.Anonymizer.\<version>.AzureDataFactoryPipeline.
+1. Enter the project folder $SOURCE\FHIR\src\Microsoft.Health.Fhir.Anonymizer.\<version>.AzureDataFactoryPipeline.
 Locate _AzureDataFactorySettings.json_ in the project and replace the values as described below.

 > **[!NOTE]**
 > dataFactoryName can contain only lowercase characters or numbers, and must be 3-19 characters in length.